 Deliberate fires take up a large amount of our firefighters’ time.
-Our fire crews could be putting out these avoidable fires when they should be helping someone whose life may be in danger at a house fire or road traffic collision.
+Our crews could be putting out these avoidable and nuisance fires when they should be helping someone whose life may be in danger at a house fire or road traffic collision.

-Many fires, including refuse fires wheelie bin fires and grass fires are started deliberately.
+Many fires, including refuse, wheelie bin, and grass fires, are started deliberately.
 It’s important to report irresponsible behaviour so that fires can be prevented in your community.

 If you see any suspicious activity in your area please contact Cheshire Police on their non emergency number 101 - dial 999 in an emergency.